responsible-org/web-hugo/content/contact/_index.md

 ---
 For questions, membership, and other information, please fill out this form and we get back to you as soon as possible.

-Thanks from the team at responsible.org for taking the time.
+Thanks, from the team at responsible.org&trade;, for taking the time.